knath2000/gentedekhorasan/memory-bank/progress.md

 ## 2. What's Left to Build / Fix (High-Level for Expo Port)

+-   **Fix API Module Syntax Issue:**
+    -   Create a specialized `tsconfig.json` for the `/api` directory that uses CommonJS modules.
+    -   Update Vercel configuration to specify how API routes should be built.
+    -   Configure the Edge Config environment variable in Vercel project settings.
+    -   Implement local fallback for Edge Config for development environments.
 -   **Thorough Testing of Hybrid Data Retrieval & Audio System:**
     -   **Data Flow:**
         -   Verify correct fetching and display of Arabic text from API/DB across various Surahs/verses.